januff/stepzen-spotify-knowledge/remix.md

 ## Working With Remix, GraphQL, and StepZen ##

 Two Next.js choices that always make me a little nervous: choosing a pre-rendering strategy (server or static or incremental?) and choosing a data hooks library (Apollo or react-query or urql?)
 So when a new web framework like Remix emerges, suggesting I might [be better off choosing neither](https://remix.run/blog/remix-vs-next), any excuse to install it will do.

-Happily, some of DevRel’s craftiest React specialists must have been feeling the same way, leaving me with everything I need to answer the question: what’s the simplest pairing of a Remix app and a StepZen endpoint?
+Happily, some of DevRel’s craftiest React specialists must have been feeling the same way, handing me everything I need to answer the question: what’s the simplest pairing of a Remix app and a StepZen endpoint?

 <p align="center">
   <img src="././images/remixdata.png"/>